cifertech/XIAO-ROBOT/README.md

 <!-- Usage -->
 ## :eyes: Usage

-After uploading the code, the network scanner starts working automatically and Show the Scanned Data in Graph.
+After completing all the steps, the robot moves by receiving voice messages and the received messages are displayed on the screen.

 <!-- Contributing -->
 ## :wave: Contributing